lork27/printf/README.md

 ### Bugs

-at the moment there is no known bugs for our \_printf program.
+At the moment there is no known bugs for our \_printf program.